idalbo/oura_ring_pipeline/README.md

+## Project

+This project is under development and will be updated from time to time to add more datasets and functionalities, as for example:
+* orchestration
+* modularization of dlt pipeline with more endpoints parsed
+* transformation capabilities with dbt
+* visualization/frontend

-# How to run
+## How to run

 1. in your local `.dlt` folder add a `secrets.toml` file and add the variables indicated in the `secrets.toml.example` file
-2. go to the (oura dev website)[https://cloud.ouraring.com/personal-access-tokens] and create a personal access token, copy it, and palce it in the `secrets.toml` file
+2. go to the [oura dev website](https://cloud.ouraring.com/personal-access-tokens) and create a personal access token, copy it, and palce it in the `secrets.toml` file
 3. open a terminal and run `docker-compose up -d` (if you get an error, first build the image with `docker-compose build`)
 3. enter the container shell by running `docker-compose exec oura_pipeline bash`
 5. run the python script to load the data in your local duckdb instance with `python rest_api_pipeline.py` from the docker shell